K3CK/wp-whatsapp-sharebutton/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl.html

-Adds a simple WhatsApp share button via shortcode.
+Adds a configurable share button for WhatsApp via shortcode.

 == Description ==
 The plugin simply configures a shortcode to add a WhatsApp sharing button wherever you need it in WordPress.